Identifying insect bites & stings

 Whether it’s a tick bite or a bee sting, our healthcare providers know how to identify insect bites and treat minor ones so you have the peace of mind to get back to enjoying the great outdoors.

-If you need help assessing and treating bug bites, come see the experts at one of our urgent care locations.
+If you need help assessing and treating bug bites, come see the experts at one of the urgent care locations.
 You can walk in without an appointment, or save your spot online.
 We are open 365 days and during holidays.
 We’ll have you back to feeling better in no time.

 Written by Sarah Thebarge, Physician Assistant